Who won NASCAR All-Star race at North Wilkesboro? Winner is Joey Logano, plus full results

 DNF Ricky Stenhouse Jr., No. 47 JTG Daugherty Racing Chevrolet

-This article originally appeared on Nashville Tennessean: NASCAR All-Star race results: Joey Logano is winner Sunday
+This article originally appeared on Oklahoman: NASCAR All-Star race results: Joey Logano is winner Sunday